ScriptsOfTribute/.github/profile/README.md

 Dockerfile for competition environment is available [here](https://github.com/ScriptsOfTribute/ScriptsOfTribute-Core/blob/master/Dockerfile)

-The paper describing the competition is on [arXiv](https://arxiv.org/abs/2305.08234) (updated for 2024 edition).
+The paper describing the competition is on [arXiv](https://arxiv.org/abs/2305.08234) (updated for 2024 edition, also accepted at IEEE COG 2024).

 Detailed rules of the competition are described in [this section](#ieee-conference-on-games-2024).